havemaps/hmwt-documentation/README.md

 For example, [havemaps.github.io/2019_oslo/webapp](https://havemaps.github.io/2019_oslo/webapp/#13/59.9096/10.7292)

 ## Integrating with a website
+The simplest way to embed the Leaflet map into a website is with an iframe.
+This may or may not be possible depending on the content management system being used.

-Iframe html tags <iframe> do not seem to be compatible with most instances of WordPress as of May 2019.
+Iframe html tags <iframe> do not seem to be compatible with  free, personal instances of WordPress as of May 2019.
 The best reason I could find was "due to security reasons"

-Iframe html tags (e.g., `<iframe src=" ">`) work with some university institutional instances such as NYU Web Publishing and Hosting (wp.nyu.edu, hosting.nyu.edu).
+Iframe html tags (e.g., `<iframe src=" ">`) work with some university institutional instances of WordPress.

-If you want to integrate the exported qgis2web map with a personal or business WordPress there are a couple ways to do it.
+If you want to integrate the exported qgis2web map with a personal or business WordPress that does not allow the iframe html tags there are a couple ways to do it:

 1. A **business plan** is required to access the [iframe plugin](https://wordpress.org/plugins/iframe/).
-2. A **hosting service** with cPanel is required.
+2. A **hosting service** that allows you to upload html pages in the WordPress source code.

 ### Using the iframe html tag
 This option may work with some self-hosted websites or institutionally hosted WordPress accounts.